Halloween Chocolate Cookies with White Chocolate Chips

-Chocolate White Chocolate Chip Cookies with Peanut Butter are the perfect cookies for Halloween!
-These super soft dark chocolate cookies are studded with white chocolate, semisweet chocolate and peanut butter chips for the ultimate treat!
+Halloween Chocolate Cookies with White Chocolate Chips and Peanut Butter Chips are festive perfect for sharing!
+These super soft dark chocolate cookies are studded with white chocolate, semisweet chocolate, peanut butter chips and Reese’s Pieces for the ultimate treat!
 Makes 30 cookies.

-I realize it’s only September, but y’all, I’m so excited for fall and pumpkins and HALLOWEEN.
+I realize it’s only September, but I’m so excited for fall and pumpkins and HALLOWEEN.

-Which is why, for this here Freaky Friday recipe post, that I wanted to share something festive and fall-like for y’all.
+Which is why, for this here Freaky Friday recipe post, that I wanted to share something festive and fall-like.

 I ended up wanting to make her DARK CHOCOLATE HALLOWEEN CHIP COOKIES because they’re festive and fun… but also because I can’t resist a cookie.
 And they did NOT disappoint!

-If you like chocolate and peanut butter together, you’re going to swoon over these dark chocolate cookies, too!
+If you like chocolate and peanut butter, you’re going to swoon over these cookies!

 First, let me tell you about Amy from House of Nash Eats

-Amy is the reason I learned about the Freaky Friday Recipe Collaboration!
-She and I knew each other, thanks to being active members of various online blogger groups, but we never met until the 2018 Everything Food Conference in Utah.
+Amy is the reason I learned about the Freaky Friday!
+She and I knew each other, thanks to being members of various blogger groups, but we never met until the 2018 Everything Food Conference.